History of the Jews in Hebron: The British Mandate period

-1929 Hebron massacre
+1929 Hebron massacre and its aftermath

 On August 24, 1929, Arabs from Hebron attacked and murdered 59 of their Jewish neighbors, with eight more dying later of their injuries.
 44 were seriously injured and 21 others survived with light injuries.
 The victims were buried in four rows in Hebron's ancient Jewish cemetery.
 A separate grave was dug for severed limbs, soil, blood-soaked clothes, and items removed from Jewish homes.

-Three days after the massacre, the British authorities ordered all Jews to leave Hebron.
+Of the 133 Jews killed across the nation during the 1929 Palestine riots, half were killed in the Hebron massacre, in a city that had been described as a model of Arab-Jewish coexistence.

+John Chancellor, the High Commissioner of the British Mandate of Palestine, visited the site little over a month after the massacre, describing that "The horror of it is beyond words.
+In one of the houses I visited not less than twenty five Jews men & women were murdered in cold blood."

+After the massacre, the British authorities ordered the evacuation in armored cars of all of Hebron's surviving Jews, many of whom had been saved by their Arab neighbors; author Yardena Schwartz described how this left the city without a Jewish population for the first time in 900 years.
 Knesset Israel, now known as "Hebron Yeshiva," was moved to Jerusalem.
 Jewish properties and homes were looted by rioters.
 The Hadassah building became an Arab girls' school, the Abraham Avinu synagogue was destroyed and used as a goat pen, and the Jewish cemetery was vandalized and desecrated.